hakyimlab/TFPred-snakemake/README.md

 6. Run:
     `snakemake -s snakefile.smk --configfile config/pipeline.yaml --profile profiles/simple/ --stats reports/stats.json`

+### Output:
+The output will be in the `data/<<dataset..>>/` folder.
+All information you need will be in here.
+If you need to use these models to make predictions, the only file you need will be in the `statistics/` folder.

-## Notebooks:
+## Notebooks and helpers:
 These contain analysis codes for the pipeline.
 They are not part of the pipeline itself.
 You can use these to make diagnostic plots and summaries of the models.

-## Data:
-There are some data we do not directly provide in this repo and you will need to [download them here](...).
-These include:
-1. A reference genome fasta file

 ## To-do and Updates